Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 ### The adjoint and Hermitian operators

 Another important property of nearly all operators we consider in quantum mechanics is that they are **Hermitian operators**.
 What does that mean?
 Well, consider an arbitrary operator.
-The **Hermitian adjoint** (usually just called the *adjoint*) of an operator is defined as its *transpose* with all of its components *complex-conjugated*.
+The **adjoint** of an operator is defined as its *transpose* with all of its components *complex-conjugated*.
 We notate the adjoint of an operator $\hat A$ as $\hat A^\dagger$ and read it as "A-dagger" (this is for [historical reasons](https://hsm.stackexchange.com/questions/11426/who-introduced-the-daggersymbol-as-conjugate-transpose-in-quantum-mechanics) as physicists wanted a symbol that wouldn't be confused with the complex conjugate symbol, *not* because physicists like to swordfight!).
 The idea of adjoints may sound quite abstract, so let's see an example for a 2D Hilbert space.
 Let us assume that we have some operator $\hat A$, whose matrix representation is as follows:

 {% math() %}
 \hat A = \begin{pmatrix}